Characterizing photon number statistics using conjugate optical homodyne detection: Repeated measurements

 Given a sequence of M independent measurements of $Z$, denoted as $\{z_{i}\} = z_{1},\dots,z_{M}$, we would like to infer the underlying photon number statistics given by the distribution $p(n) = \rho_{nn}$ for $n = 0,1,\dots,N_{max}$.
 The observed data statistics can be described in terms of a mixture model of $N_{max}+1$ gamma distributions ${\rm Gamma}(n+1,1)$ with mixing coefficients given by the photon number distribution $p(n)$.
-In this model the conditional probability of observing an outcome $Z_{k}=z_{k}$ given the mixture component $p(n_{k})$ reads,
+In this model the conditional probability of observing an outcome $Z_{k}=z_{k}$ reads,

 The complete data likelihood function $\mathcal{L}_{c}$ for the entire measurement sequence can be written as,

 Here, $p(n), n = 0,\cdots,N_{max}$ are the unknown parameters (Fock state probabilities) we wish to infer and $n_{1},\dots,n_{M}$ are random variables, each in range $[0,N_{max}]$, that determine which mixture component $n_{i}\in[0,N_{max}]$ has generated an outcome $z_{i}$.
 Have we known the values of $n_{1},\dots,n_{M}$ then we could use the maximum-likelihood estimation (MLE) based on $\mathcal{L}_{c}$ to infer the most likely values of the parameters $p(n)$.
 Unfortunately the variables $n_{i},i={1,M}$ are unobserved (latent).
 Therefore, in order to use MLE we first need to marginalize the complete data likelihood $\mathcal{L}_{c}$ over the latent variables.
 The resulting marginal likelihood of the observed data reads,